 To Deeply Investigate Distant Quasars Using JWST and ALMA

-I am leading several JWST and ALMA programs to study a sample of reionization-era luminous quasars with multi-wavelength imaging and spectropscopic observations.
+I am leading seven JWST and six ALMA programs to study a sample of reionization-era luminous quasars with multi-wavelength imaging and spectropscopic observations.
 Our targets include a well selected z ~ 6.5 - 6.8 quasar sample, a massive z = 6.6 proto-culster anchored by luminous quasar, a dust reddened z = 7.1 quasar, and the three most distant known quasars at z > 7.5 (link).
 The transformational ability of JWST will allow observations of these quasars with wide wavelength coverage, high spatial resolution, and high sensitivity.
 Together with ALMA, the in-depth observations covering 30 quasars at z ~ 6.5 - 7.6 will allow a panchromatic view of the quasar central engine and host galaxy assembly.
-I also participate in other three JWST programs focusing on high-redshift quasar-companion system, reionization history, and faint reionization-era quasars.
+I also participate in several other JWST programs focusing on high-redshift quasar-companion system, reionization history, and faint reionization-era quasars.
 These upcoming data will revolutionize our understanding of these earliest supermassive black holes and their host galaixes.
 JWST observations have started in August 2022.
-I will present our early results soon.

 • JWST Cycle 1, 65.5 (Prime)/8.1 (parallel) hours, A Comprehensive JWST View of the Most Distant Quasars Deep into the Epoch of Reionization.
 Co-PI & Contact